catswords/catswordscard/README.md

 # CatswordsToken
-CatswordsToken is legal protection program for malware or cybar crime researchers.
+CatswordsToken is the legal and economic protection program for malware or cybercriminal researchers.

 ## What is CatswordsToken?
-Catswords Community (https://catswords.com) is malware researcher's assistant service in Republic of Korea, Founded in 2008.
+Catswords Community (https://catswords.com) is malware researcher's assistant service.
+Founded in 2008.

-We worry about the safety of malware analysts and reseachers.

-Today, they are exposed to several dangerous interests in society of real world.

-CatswordsToken is support and protect activities of them.
+We are interested in the legal and economic problems that researchers are experiencing in tracking malware and cybercriminals.

+We aim to secure the Darkcoin infrastructure similar to cybercriminals and to respond quickly to these problems in the real world.

 ## Why CatswordsToken?
 CatswordsToken allow you to take advantage of the same or more robust networks that are equivalent to Darkcoin and special-purpose ETHs for malicious hackers and malware authors.